-Stonewall Scotland's Education Conference returns for the third time in 2017.
-This year we're excited to announce that the conference will be held in Glasgow for the first time on Wednesday 24 May 2017.
+Stonewall Scotland's Education Conference returned for the third time in 2017.
+We were thrilled to hold the conference in Glasgow for the first time, on Wednesday 24 May 2017.

-This one-day CPD accredited event brings together teachers, education professionals and communities from across Scotland to discuss tackling homophobic, biphobic and transphobic bullying and celebrating difference, through a series of interactive workshops, keynote speeches and panel discussions.
+This one-day CPD accredited event brought together teachers, education professionals and communities from across Scotland to discuss tackling homophobic, biphobic and transphobic bullying and celebrating difference, through a series of interactive workshops, keynote speeches and panel discussions.

 - Date: Wednesday 24 May 2017